csdurfee/csdurfee.github.io/content/the-unstreaky-king.md

 His innate shooting skill doesn't change, he just takes lower percentage shots, perhaps believing they're not really lower percentage shots when he's *feeling it*.
 It's feel vs. real, as it often is in sports, and life in general.
 Regardless of feel, they're still worse shots than he would normally take.

-Going the other way, it's like the old joke about an airplane's black box -- if black boxes are indestructible, why don't they just build the whole airplane out of that material?
+Going the other way, it's like the old joke -- why don't they build the whole airplane out of the black box?
 If LeBron has a higher shooting percentage when he's *cold* and decides to "go get a bucket", and that works, why doesn't he just do that on every play?

 I don't have a statistical answer to that question, but I do have a common sense one.
 In sports, part of the game is making the other team have to handle as many possibilities at a time.
 A quarterback in football shouldn't throw deep passes every play, because that's easy to defend.
 A baseball pitcher shouldn't just throw their best pitch every time, because that's easy for the hitter to anticipate.

 Likewise, LeBron probably shouldn't just put his head down and "get a bucket" every possession, because that's easy to plan against.
 LeBron wouldn't be an all time great if he only shot in the restricted area.
 While 3 pointers and midrange shots may have a lower expected value versus driving to the hoop, they force the defender to worry about LeBron no matter where he is on the court.
-But I think both as a hoops fan and a data nerd, trying to create a high percentage shot isn't a bad thing to do when a player is struggling in a game.
+But as a hoops fan and a data nerd, I think trying to create a high percentage shot isn't a bad thing to do when a player is struggling in a game.
 That's especially true if a player can become less engaged in other aspects of the game when they are shooting poorly.
+A player taking low percentage shots when they are shooting well is much less forgivable.